-- Inheritance for modelling
+- Inheritance for modeling

 - Inheritance for specification

 - Inheritance for code sharing

-Inheritance for modelling is used to let the structure of the program reflect the structure of the problem: the program becomes easier to understand and to maintain.
+Bad uses of inheritance are ... [omitted] Inheritance for modeling is used to let the structure of the program reflect the structure of the problem: the program becomes easier to understand and to maintain.
 It applies when the one class is a generalization, or conversely a specialization of another class.